 If we had to criticize anything about Calibre’s e-reader, it would be the design.
 It’s just not as slick as some of the other ebook readers for PC.

-However, despite the dated looks, from a functional standpoint, Calibre is great.
+However, despite the dated looks, from a functional standpoint, Calibre is great and offers some terrific plugins for book lovers.
 The e-reader’s tools include adjustable font size, bookmarking, a reference mode, and a full-screen mode.

 Download: Calibre (Free)